shaiss/near-intent-workshop/src/content/cross-chain.md

-# Cross-chain UX and Abstraction Strategy
+# Cross-Chain UX and Abstraction Strategy

 ## The Challenge of Cross-Chain Interactions